Naps for Preschoolers: Your 3 and 4-Year-Old Nap Questions, Answered

-I have received LOTS of questions about toddler naps and late bedtimes for 3 and 4 year-olds.
+I have received LOTS of questions about naps for preschoolers and late bedtimes for 3 and 4 year-olds.
 I chose the most wide-reaching to answer here!

-My son will be 4 in September and has generally been a great sleeper thanks to your book (given to me by a thoughtful friend).
+Parent Question: My son will be 4 in September and has generally been a great sleeper thanks to your book (given to me by a thoughtful friend).
 I will put him to bed between 8-9pm after a usual routine, but most nights I find him still awake around 10PM.
-He is quiet and does not get out of bed.
+He’s quiet and does not get out of bed.
 He does still nap in the afternoon from about 12:30-3.
-He falls asleep for his nap within 10 minutes.
+He’ll fall asleep for his nap within 10 minutes.
 I try waking him from his nap early to ensure he will be sleepy at bedtime, but then he is a bear because I woke him.
 How do I get us out of this cycle?

-SL note: It seems you have read your three-year-old well.
+Sleep Lady: It seems you have read your three-year-old well.
 Naps for preschoolers can be tricky!
 He still needs a nap, but no napping after 2pm or for more than an hour.
 Depending on when he wakes up I would put him to bed earlier than 8:30-9pm and try for closer to 7:30-8pm.

 Did you know that sleep averages: 3 year olds: 10.5 at night 1.5hrs during the day.
 4 year olds: 11.5 hrs at night?